 Wooden bats also have issues with their weight.
 Some of them are so heavy that young batters would have difficulty swinging them fast enough to even hit the bat.
 MLB hitters start using them when they are in the minor leagues so they are used to the weight.
 Their physical fitness gives them the strength they need to hit baseballs over the fence.
 So, it is clear that when a Major League hitter hits a homerun, or even gets a base hit, that the player really did earn it.

 There are just a few disadvantages to wooden bats.
 One is the heavy weight and the other is that they are only used in the professional league.
 So, kids who want to learn to swing a bat don’t have many opportunities unless they enter into wooden bat leagues or unique tournaments that encourage the use of them.
-We recommend using one of our recommended youth bats instead.
+We recommend using one of our best youth baseball bats instead.

 Advantages of Aluminum Bats